foundry-vtt-community/wiki.js/development/guides/Tabs-and-Templates/Tabs-FormApplication.md

 This guide provides some examples of using html templates, tabs, and handlebars in Foundry VTT dialogs or sheets.
 In this guide, we will extend the FormApplication class for a basic tabbed version.

 See [Template Basics](/en/development/guides/Tabs-and-Templates/Template-Basics) for an overview of templates in Foundry VTT.

+See [Understanding Form Applications](/en/development/guides/understanding-form-applications) for more details on how the FormApplication class works.

 # Example: All the tabs
 The following code creates a tabbed display.
 Using handlebars, we are able to dynamically set the number of tabs by passing an array of tab properties, one for each tab.